apache/flink/docs/content/docs/connectors/datastream/filesystem.md

 The `BulkWriter` logic defines how new elements are added and flushed, and how a batch of records is finalized for further encoding purposes.

-Flink comes with four built-in BulkWriter factories:
+Flink comes with five built-in BulkWriter factories:

 * ParquetWriterFactory
 * AvroWriterFactory